hashicorp/terraform-provider-google/website/docs/r/google_project_default_service_accounts.html.markdown

 The following arguments are supported:

 - `project` - (Required) The project ID.
-Changing this forces a new project to be created.
+Changing this forces the actions to be applied in the new project.

 - `action` - (Optional) The action to be performed in the default service accounts.
 Valid values are: deprivilege, delete, disable.